programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 -   This tutorial will also use the point-and-click open source program [Gephi](https://gephi.org) to visualize networks.

-> I strongly recommend you read the introductory part before you try using the example data.
+> I strongly recommend that you read the lesson through before trying the example data.
 > This lesson involves different programming languages and multiple pieces of software.
-> I have tried to include a bare minimum to allow readers to get up and running as painlessly as possible.
+> I have tried to include just enough detail to allow readers to get up and running as quickly and painlessly as possible.
 > Due to the complexity of these tools, I could only touch on some of the major features available.
 > Wherever possible I have included links back to more detailed documentation or tutorials.